 Our ultimate aim is to ensure full physical and mental growth and development in children by ensuring appropriate nutrition throughout the critical periods of the life cycle.
 Our interventions seek to address a variety of determinants of malnutrition in children, adolescents and pregnant women, as they relate to healthcare, hygiene and sanitation, child care, appropriate feeding practices (including breastfeeding), growth monitoring and promotion, adoption of low-cost home available foods, promotion of gender equality.

-In addition to promoting community-based nutrition interventions, we care for severely malnourished children in our Nutrition Rehabilitation Centre (NRC), where balanced food is provided in small but frequent amounts in order to increase a child’s weight safely over a period of several weeks.
+In addition to promoting community-based nutrition interventions, we care for severely malnourished children in our previously run Nutrition Rehabilitation Centre (NRC), where balanced food was provided in small but frequent amounts in order to increase a child’s weight safely over a period of several weeks.
+We presently run a day care NRC.
 Our low cost model to rehabilitate severely malnourished children has been adopted in a number of state governments interventions as part of the National Rural Health Mission effort to reduce severe malnutrition.

 In the early ’70s, CINI developed Nutrimix, a low cost nutritious food made from locally-available cereals (rice/wheat) and legumes (dal – lentils), which has have been promoted at the home and community level, as well as in Government health and nutrition programmes.
 With the help of a World Bank grant, Nutrimix has been commercialised as a social business venture by women’s Self-Help Groups to offer a socially-appropriate alternative to industrially-produced weaning foods.